-Forced labourers from Bernhard Falkenberg's labour camp during river regulation near Włodawa / Yad Vashem the example of Włodawa and its surroundings
+Forced labourers from Bernhard Falkenberg's labour camp during river regulation near Włodawa / Yad Vashem

 In occupied Poland, including the Włodawki district, there were forced labour camps, prisoner-of-war camps, as well as concentration and extermination camps.

 From 1940, the Nazi authorities established 16 forced labour camps in the Włodawa district.
 In a camp established in 1940 for Bernhard Falkenberg's company, about 600 Jewish labourers had to drain swamps and regulate rivers for 12 hours a day.
 They were also used for the construction of the Sobibór extermination camp.
 On April 30, 1943, the labour camp was liquidated, and the internees were murdered in Sobibór.
 Only a few managed to escape.